Digital Intelligence Hub

 IP Reputation as a Zero Trust Signal

 Your Zero Trust policy engine should incorporate IP reputation data as a real-time access control signal.
 A login attempt from a known malicious IP — regardless of valid credentials — should trigger elevated authentication requirements or automatic denial.
-IP reputation feeds from tools like TrustMyIP's Forensic Intelligence Scan provide exactly the signal ZTNA platforms need.
+TrustMyIP's Forensic Intelligence Scan provides exactly the signal ZTNA platforms need.

 VPN Detection as a Zero Trust Control